Leopold, Missouri: Religion

-St. John’s Catholic Church, located on Main Street in Leopold, was built in 1899.
+St. John's Catholic Church, located on Main Street in Leopold, was built in 1899.
 Work began in the spring and the church was built in pure Gothic style from native limestone found around and near the town.
-Parishioners of St. John’s did most of the work on the church themselves.
+Parishioners of St. John's did most of the work on the church themselves.
 Since then, the church has undergone many interior changes.

-In the fall of 2003, Bishop John Leibrecht announced that St. Anthony’s Parish, located on Highway AB in Glennon, would be a mission parish of St. John’s Catholic Church.
-St. Anthony’s was formerly a mission of St. Joseph’s Catholic Church in Advance.
+In the fall of 2003, Bishop John Leibrecht announced that St. Anthony's Parish, located on Highway AB in Glennon, would be a mission parish of St. John's Catholic Church.
+St. Anthony's was formerly a mission of St. Joseph's Catholic Church in Advance.
 This seemed like a good idea because many of the residents of Leopold had, and to this day still have, relatives in Glennon.
 In addition, students who live in and around Glennon attend Leopold R-III School District.

-St. Anthony’s Catholic Church is the third oldest mission in the Roman Catholic Diocese of Springfield-Cape Girardeau.
-Located in the tiny village of Glennon, St. Anthony’s was founded with a wooden framed church dedicated on February 3, 1906.
+St. Anthony's Catholic Church is the third oldest mission in the Roman Catholic Diocese of Springfield-Cape Girardeau.
+Located in the tiny village of Glennon, St. Anthony's was founded with a wooden framed church dedicated on February 3, 1906.
 That first church was destroyed by a tornado in 1917.
 It was replaced by another wooden framed church which burned in 1969.
 The present church building was dedicated in August 1970.
-Father William Hennecke is the current priest at St. Anthony’s.
-He also presides over the St. John’s Parish in Leopold.
-Mass is held at St. Anthony’s on Saturday evenings at 6:00 p.m.
+Mass is held at St. Anthony's on Saturday evenings at 6:00 p.m.
 Directly behind the church is a hall in which social events such as wedding dances and church gatherings are held.
 Also, a small cemetery is located just up the road from the church.

 St. John's and St. Anthony's are the only two Roman Catholic Church congregations in Bollinger County.

 In May 1944, the Shrine of Our Lady Queen of Peace was dedicated to the members of the parish who were serving in the armed forces.
 Children of the community were asked to find the stones used to construct the shrine.
 After the shrine was built, evening Rosaries were said for those serving in the armed forces.